JusKillmeQik/PoE-Leveling-Guide/README.md

 4) Export the image as *tree.jpg*
 5) Place the file in the "Overlays/Tree" folder

 Any image can go there, including a screen shot of poe.ninja's heatmap or any other picture you want to look at while building your tree.
 The steps above are simply what I used to get a clean looking tree.
-If you don't want a tree to show up, simply delete or rename that *tree.jpg* file.
+If you don't want a tree to show up, simply delete or rename that *tree.jpg* file.\

+### Experience Tracker

+The guide now shows your level and percent experience gain in the current zone at the bottom left near the experience bar.
+This can be toggled off, but not moved at the moment.
+It picks up any level information logged to the client.txt right now so you may need to manually change it if you're leveling with friends of a much different level.
+You will also need to set it every time you restart the guide unless you want to wait until you level up again for it to pick up.

 ### Hotkeys